 Sylvia L. Lewis

-Sylvia Lewis is a Messianic Jewish-Christian Writer who lives in California.
+Sylvia Lewis, M.A., is a Messianic Jewish-Christian Writer who lives in California.
 She enjoyed an adult bat-Mitzvah in March 2012, her memorable day of chanting Torah before family and friends that will always be treasured.

-She graduated from Talbot School of Theology / Biola University on May 4, 2018 with an Master of Arts degree in the Old Testament (Published MA Thesis - "The Word Sustains All Things"), having studied theology and the Bible in its original languages:
+She graduated from Talbot School of Theology at Biola University on May 4, 2018 with honors, having earned a Master of Arts degree in the Old Testament, studying theology and the Bible in its original languages.

 Sylvia’s undergraduate work for her Baccalaureate degree includes: